-WVDED will execute an interagency agreement with WVARR for the Housing Voucher Program and with eligible entities selected during the application process.
+WVCAD will execute an interagency agreement with WVARR for the Housing Voucher Program and with eligible entities selected during the application process for Phases 2 and 3.
 As noted above, eligible entities may include, but are not limited to the following: County Commissions, Municipalities, and Non-profits.